janverschelde/PHCpack/src/Python/PHCpy3/doc/source/welcome.rst

 in version 0.7.4.
 Version 0.8.3 gave access to DEMiCs to compute mixed volumes by dynamic enumeration of all mixed cells.

+As the original goal of phcpy was on exporting the functionality of PHCpack, its design is functional and phcpy is a collection of modules.
+Since version 1.0.0, two class definitions were added, one to represent systems of polynomials and another class to represent solutions of polynomial systems.
+The 1.x.y releases series will continue to develop phcpy with an object-oriented interface to the functionality of PHCpack.

 references
 ==========